Jan's Working with Windows:

 - A bootable disk, which is one that can be used to start up a computer.

-- A section of a window which acts like the tabs on file folders.
-Clicking on a tab label brings that portion of the dialog to the front so you can see it.
+A section of a window which acts like the tabs on file folders.
+Clicking on a tab label brings that portion of the dialog or ribbon to the front so you can see it.

 - Task bar